 Key Players: Favret, Rabach, Dayne, Costa, Janek, Ferrario, Ghidorzi, Kolodziej, Thompson, Mahlik, Doering, Davenport, Pisetsky

-Comments: Another truly marvelous class.
+Comments: A truly marvelous class.
 This class was deep and talented and formed the nucleus of the Rose Bowl Champion teams of '99 and '00.
 Even the walkons in this class were good.
-Tremendous group when combined with the '97 class.
+Tremendous.

-Key players: Boese, Bollinger, Bennett, Greisen, Bryant, N. Davis, Sprague, A. Johnson, B. Johnson, Bry.
+Key players: Boese, Bollinger, Bennett, Greisen, Bryant, Herbert, N. Davis, Sprague, A. Johnson, B. Johnson, Bry.
 Thompson

 Comments: A good solid group that held the program together through some poor classes that followed.
 The class could have been even better if not for the losses of Terry Stephan and Clink Bakken.